 Trina Justman Reichert Engagement Lead

-Blue Zones Project Dodge County is a community-led well-being improvement initiative designed to make healthy choices easier through permanent changes to a city’s environment, policy, and social networks.
-The project has been brought to Dodge County by Beaver Dam Community Hospitals.
-Blue Zones Project is a division of Sharecare and Blue Zones, LLC.
+Blue Zones Project is a community-led well-being initiative designed to make healthy choices easier through improvements to a city’s environment, policies, and social networks.
+Blue Zones Project is brought to Dodge County through sponsorship by Beaver Dam Community Hospitals a member of Marshfield Clinic Health Systems, in collaboration with Sharecare, Inc. and Blue Zones, LLC.
 Dodge County is the first Blue Zones Project demonstration site in the state.
-To For more information, call 920-392-9408, email email@example.com or visit https://dodgecounty.bluezonesproject.com.
+To For more information, call 920-392-9408, email email@example.com or visit bluezonesproject.com.